kudobuilder/kudo/keps/0005-cluster-resources-for-crds.md

 ## Graduation Criteria

-The MySQL Framework could be modified to deploy a central repo for backups and leverage those in each instance of MySQL
+The MySQL Operator could be modified to deploy a central repo for backups and leverage those in each instance of MySQL

 ## Implementation History